ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_considerations.md

 The KMIP for VMware service is available as a stand-alone service without being associated to a VMware instance.
 Each instance of the service can serve one or more {{site.data.keyword.vcf-auto}} or {{site.data.keyword.vcf-flex}} instances.

-The supported client applications are:
+The following client applications are supported:
 * vCenter Server 6.7, 7.0, and 8.0
 * vSphere 6.7 and 7.0